Luftwaffe: Wever years, 1933–1936

-In December 1934, Chief of the Luftwaffe General Staff Walther Wever sought to mold the Luftwaffes battle doctrine into a strategic plan.
+In December 1934, Chief of the Luftwaffe General Staff Walther Wever sought to mold the Luftwaffe's battle doctrine into a strategic plan.
 At this time, Wever conducted war games (simulated against France) in a bid to establish his theory of a strategic bombing force that would, he thought, prove decisive by winning the war through the destruction of enemy industry, even though these exercises also included tactical strikes against enemy ground forces and communications.
 In 1935, "Luftwaffe Regulation 16: The Conduct of the Air War" was drawn up.
 In the proposal, it concluded, "The mission of the Luftwaffe is to serve these goals."

-Corum states that under this doctrine, the Luftwaffe leadership rejected the practice of "terror bombing" (see Luftwaffe strategic bombing doctrine).
+Historian James Corum states that under this doctrine, the Luftwaffe leadership rejected the practice of "terror bombing" (see Luftwaffe strategic bombing doctrine).
 According to Corum, terror bombing was deemed to be "counter-productive", increasing rather than destroying the enemy's will to resist.
-Such bombing campaigns were regarded as diversion from the Luftwaffes main operations; destruction of the enemy armed forces.
+Such bombing campaigns were regarded as diversion from the Luftwaffe's main operations; destruction of the enemy armed forces.

 Nevertheless, Wever recognised the importance of strategic bombing.
 In newly introduced doctrine, The Conduct of the Aerial Air War in 1935, Wever rejected the theory of Douhet and outlined five key points to air strategy: